'I marched in a North Korea parade'

 Video

-Kim Ji-young, who defected in 2013, talks about what it's like to take part in a North Korean military parade.
+Kim Ji-young, who defected from North Korea in 2012, has revealed what it's like to take part in the country's huge military parades.

-In the lead-up, she says, North Korea's capital Pyongyang "almost stops working".
+About 100,000 people participate in the events.
+In the lead-up North Korea's capital Pyongyang "almost stops working", says Kim Ji-young.

+Some citizens must carry fire during the parade, and must continue walking even if it falls on them.

 -